Much to celebrate

 • Many of our student-athletes garnered significant individual recognition with Dillon Powell placing first in the men’s national cross-country championship and outdoor 10K championship races, football quarterback John Matocha winning the Harlon Hill Trophy and other national awards, and distance runner Zoe Baker being named a Top 9 finalist for the NCAA Woman of the Year.
 (Read more about her on page 10.)

 If you’re wondering how to get involved, please reach out.
-Leveraging alumni expertise, knowledge and experiences is a [email protected] goal, and there are many ways to connect and engage through our degree programs and courses, alumni interest groups, student mentoring and more.
+Leveraging alumni expertise, knowledge and experiences is a MINES@150 goal, and there are many ways to connect and engage through our degree programs and courses, alumni interest groups, student mentoring and more.

 Best wishes to all of you for a happy, healthy and productive 2023.
 Go Orediggers!